 In addition to the seasonal synoptic sampling, in 2012, samples were also collected downstream of the New Colgate and Narrows 2 powerhouses at a time of high turbidity.
 Below New Colgate Powerhouse, mercury concentrations were 7.2 mg/L on March 16 and 0.689 mg/L on March 19.
 Below Narrows 2 Powerhouse, mercury concentrations were 9.66 mg/L on March 16 and 19.4 mg/L on March 19 (YCWA 2013d).
 Total Dissolved Solids ranged between 54 and 68 mg/L in all four samples.
 Hydrological characteristics on the sampling days affected results, which were found to be consistent with ambient conditions (YCWA 2013d).
+When New Bullards Bar Reservoir was not spilling during the sampling period, the tailrace water was observably unmixed with surface runoff.
+When Englebright Reservoir was spilling during the sampling period, the tailrace water was observably mixed with surface runoff.

 OEHHA's Advisory Tissue Levels (ATLs) are California's current screening values for determining the potential impairment of a body of water due to the presence of mercury in fish tissue (Davis et al. 2009; Klasing and Brodberg 2008).
 ATLs are published guidelines to help public health managers determine whether or not they should pursue fish ingestion advisory development for a water body under their jurisdiction (Klasing and Brodberg 2008).
 At this time, the most protective ATL is 0.070 parts per million (ppm) mercury wet-weight in fish tissue.
 This is the concentration at which OEHHA would begin to consider advising children and women of child-bearing age to limit consumption to fewer than eight meals per month.
-For comparison, USEPA's Tissue Residue Criterion is 0.3 ppm in fish tissue (USEPA 2001).
+For comparison, EPA's Tissue Residue Criterion is 0.3 ppm in fish tissue (EPA 2001).

-Since the early 1990's, more than 362 individual and composite fish fillets from 14 different species have been collected in the Project Vicinity and analyzed for mercury by the University of California, Davis, the USGS, YCWA and others (Alpers et al. 2005; Holmberg et al. 2011; Hunerlach et al. 1999; May et al. 2000; Slotton et al. 1995 IN May et al. 2000; Slotton et al., in preparation IN OEHHA 2009; and YCWA 2012).
-Forty-seven of the 362 fish were collected from the three Project impoundments in support of YCWA's relicensing Study 2.4, Bioaccumulation (YCWA 2012).
-Table 3.3.2-16 summarizes the results from these investigations.
-The table shows that even reference sites have measured fish tissue concentrations near or greater than the most protective ATL.
+Since the early 1990's, more than 362 individual and composite fish fillets from 14 different species have been collected in the Project Vicinity and analyzed for mercury30 by the University of California, Davis, the USGS, YCWA and others (Alpers et al. 2005; Holmberg et al. 2011; Hunerlach et al. 1999; May et al. 2000; Slotton et al. 1995 IN May et al. 2000; Slotton et al., in preparation IN OEHHA 2009; and YCWA 2012b).
+Forty-seven of the 362 fish were collected